Canon SX620 vs Olympus E-3

 Studio photographers will appreciate that the Olympus E-3 (unlike the SX620) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-3 was succeeded by the Olympus E-5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX620 and E-3 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Olympus E-3 Manual.

 So how do things add up?
 Is the Canon SX620 better than the Olympus E-3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.